Opening Doors Campaign

 FAQ.

-The Opening Doors Campaign Team, in partnership with the Parish Committee, has hired Maryann Thompson Architects and Michael van Valkenburgh Associates Inc. (Landscape Architects) to work with the Opening Doors team and the entire congregation to develop conceptual designs for the renovation of the Parish House and site.
+The Opening Doors Campaign Team, in partnership with the Parish Committee, has hired Maryann Thompson Architects and Michael van Valkenburgh Associates Inc. (Landscape Architects) to work with the Opening Doors team and the entire congregation.

-The Parish Committee, at the recommendation of the Facilities Committee and with the support of the Opening Doors Campaign, has hired Leavitt Associates Inc. to assess the condition of all of FPL’s buildings: Sanctuary, Parish House, and Parsonage.
-This will inform what is required to replenish the Capital Reserve Fund.
+The Parish Committee, at the recommendation of the Facilities Committee and with the support of the Opening Doors Campaign, hired Leavitt Associates Inc. to assess the condition of all of FPL’s buildings: Sanctuary, Parish House, and Parsonage.
+This report informed the fundraising goal for replenishing the Capital Reserve Fund

 Great question!
 Check out all the details in our Draft Space Program Requirements, which synthesizes interviews with and input from staff and key committees.